classdojo/policies/security.md

 - Logging; and
 - Transport security.

-### Entry Control
+## Entry Control

-Technical and organizational measures to monitor whether Student Data have been entered, changed or removed (deleted), and by whom, from data processing systems, include:
+Technical and organizational measures to monitor whether Student Data have been entered, changed, or removed (deleted), and by whom, from data processing systems include:

 - Logging and reporting systems; and
 - Audit trails and documentation.